ZZ2266/.github.io/Tenda AC6 overflow/readme.md

-# CVE Submission: Stack-Based Buffer Overflow in Tenda AC6V1.0(firmware V15.03.05.19) setMacFilterCfg
+# Stack-Based Buffer Overflow in Tenda AC6V1.0(firmware V15.03.05.19) setMacFilterCfg

 ## Summary
 A stack-based buffer overflow vulnerability in the Tenda AC6V1.0 router (firmware V15.03.05.19) allows unauthenticated remote attackers to execute arbitrary code or cause denial of service (DoS) via the `deviceList` parameter in the `/goform/setMacFilterCfg` endpoint.
 The flaw resides in the `sub_BE73C` function (aliased as `parse_macfilter_rule`), which uses unsafe `strcpy` operations without bounds checking, enabling stack corruption.